Arefyazdkhasti/ARMovie_MVVM/README.md

 # ARMovie_MVVM

 ## Introduction
-This is a movei application based on the MVVM architectural pattern using [The TMDB Movie Database](https://www.themoviedb.org/).
+This is a movie application based on the MVVM architectural pattern using [The TMDB Movie Database](https://www.themoviedb.org/).

 ## Technologies & Architecture